With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreAurora Community Counseling is one of mental health facilities in Burnett County, Wisconsin, located at 24248 State Road 35-70, Unit D, 54872 zip code.
+Learn MoreAurora Community Counseling is a mental health facility in Burnett County, WI, located at 24248 State Road 35-70, Unit D, 54872.
 Aurora Community Counseling provides outpatient treatment and telemedicine/telehealth.
-Aurora Community Counseling provides cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
-Aurora Community Counseling also supports clients referred from the court/judicial system, people with serious mental illness and people with trauma.
-Additional services provided at Aurora Community Counseling include case management, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Aurora Community Counseling provides dialectical behavior therapy, trauma therapy and psychotropic medication to children / adolescents, adults and young adults.
+Aurora Community Counseling also supports people with serious mental illness, people with trauma and clients referred from the court/judicial system.
+Some other services available at Aurora Community Counseling include education services, case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.